 Some managers have unfounded fears regarding remote work.
 There is a misbelief that if a worker isn’t sitting in the office, with a manager monitoring his or her every move like a tyrant, then they will take this opportunity to slack off and underperform.
 In reality, the opposite is typically true.

 A study by PurePayroll indicates that 86% of workers prefer to work alone in order to maximize their productivity, and 61% of workers consider loud colleagues to be the biggest workplace distraction.

 In another study, 82% of telecommuters reported having lower levels of stress.
 If workers feel comfortable and are more productive when working at home, it simply doesn’t make sense to force people to work in an office when they don’t want to.

 It’s true that for certain roles, you need to communicate face-to-face with your colleagues, but in many instances, remote work is perfectly acceptable, if not preferable.
 In addition to the vast improvements of employee morale, you will also save on overheads by encouraging employees to work remotely.

 Managing remote workers isn’t nearly as difficult as you might imagine.
 There are plenty of tools available which make it easy to work with virtual teams.
-One of the most useful tools is time tracking software; this enables you to record the exact amount of time your workers take to complete specific tasks.
+One of the most useful tools is employee monitoring software; this enables you to record the exact amount of time your workers take to complete specific tasks.